Managing Director • New York, NY

 With a 40-plus year career in venture capital, Alan has been instrumental in growing the venture capital field from a base of high net-worth individuals to its position today with broad institutional backing, as well as playing a key role in the essential legislative initiatives that have guided its evolution.
 He has helped build and foster the growth of numerous major global companies, including, among others, America Online, Office Depot, Cadence Systems, Cellular Communications, Inc., Apple Computer, FORE Systems, NTL, IntraLinks, and Audible.
 He was also a founder and chairman of the board of New York magazine, which later acquired the Village Voice and New West magazine.

 Alan is active in the New York and Washington communities.
-He is a board member of the Finance Committee of Northside Children for Child Development in Harlem and the Board of Overseers of Columbia School of Business.
+He is a board member of the Finance Committee of Northside Center for Child Development in Harlem and the Board of Overseers of Columbia School of Business.
 He is also a member of the Council on Foreign Relations.
 In October 2013, he was appointed as a Member of the President’s Global Development Council by Barack Obama.
 From 2007 to 2012, he served two terms on the board of Millennium Challenge Corporation, having been appointed by Presidents Bush and Obama respectively.
 From 1993 to 1995, he served as Chairman of the White House Conference on Small Business Commission in The Clinton Administration.
 In addition, he is a former board member of TechnoServe, Trickle Up Program, Global Advisory Board of Endeavor, Applied Sciences NYC Advisory Board, and the Initiative for Global Development (IGD) Leadership Council.
 He is currently an advisor to Disney’s Accelerator Program.

 Alan holds a BS in Finance from Ohio State University and an MBA from Columbia University Graduate School of Business.
 He is married to his wife Susan for over forty years; he has three children and seven grandchildren.